-A disciplinary letter is a formal letter, which informs the employee of the relevant steps in the formal disciplinary process.
+Disciplinary letter is a formal letter to an employee informing them of the relevant steps in the formal disciplinary process.

 What is a disciplinary letter?